lede-chc/general/README.md

 		* Text analysis: Are people more likely use certain words depending on the weather?
 * **Million Music Tweets Dataset (MMTD)**
 	* Are certain songs/genres/(other musical characteristics) played more often or less often depending on the weather?

-### 3. An NGO has supplied a dataset consisting of features and labels, and wants DrivenData competitors to come up with a model that predicts water pump failures.
+**POC:** Woojin Kim is serving as the point of contact for this project -- he may be at a career fair during the hackathon on Friday, but you can direct questions to him in the meantime (or to me, day of).

+### 3. Predict Water Pump Failures in Tanzania
 #### Datasets
 * [DrivenData, "Pump it Up: Data Mining the Water Table"](http://www.drivendata.org/competitions/7/)
+	* An NGO has supplied a dataset consisting of features and labels, and wants DrivenData competitors to come up with a model that predicts water pump failures.

 #### Current game plan:
 1. Team member orientation and sign up on DrivenData